Joseph Hume: Public finances

 Hume made a habit of challenging and bringing to a vote every item of public expenditure.
 In 1820, he secured the appointment of a committee to report on the expense of collecting tax revenue.
 He helped to abolish the sinking fund.
 It was he who caused the word "retrenchment" to be added to the Radical programme "peace and reform."
-The groat coin or four pence was re-introduced in 1836 during the reign of William IV at the suggestion of Hume.
-Popularly known as the 'joey', named after Hume's christian name, it was introduced to ease transactions on the London buses, the fare being four pence or one groat.
-As the last groats were struck in 1888 the nickname became passed over to the silver threepences struck after that date until 1941 (the last year of production for British use).
+The groat coin (fourpence) was re-introduced in 1836 during the reign of William IV at the suggestion of Hume.
+Popularly known as the joey after Hume's first name, it was introduced to ease transactions for London cab fares.
+As the last groats were struck in 1888, the nickname passed to the silver threepence coin, in circulation until the 1940s.

 Labour organisation

 The Combination Act 1799 and its sequel Combination Act 1800 were repealed by the Combination of Workmen Act 1824, promoted by Hume and other radicals, in line with Benthamite principles on industrial harmony.
 Hume had packed a parliamentary committee on the issue, to support his artisan associate Francis Place.
 There was an immediate surge in disputes.
 The Combinations of Workmen Act 1825 backed by William Huskisson then removed the legal right to strike, which remained the situation until the 1870s.

 Hume brought about the repeal of the laws prohibiting the export of machinery, and of the act preventing workmen from going abroad.